FrankJaco/homeassistant-wwino-addon/README.md

 The Wonderful Wino add-on provides a user-friendly interface to manage your wine collection within Home Assistant.
-It can utilize the Local ToDo list integration to maintain a copy of your wine collection making it accessible to your Home Assistant's AI/Voice assistant.
+It can utilize the Local ToDo list integration to maintain a copy of your wine collection making it accessible to A personal wine inventory system that can be exposed to the AI/Voice assistant for real-time wine-pairing suggestions and general wine info.our Home Assistant's AI/Voice assistant.